20-Four-Systems/rimworld-mods/Diverse Human Skin Tones/README.md

 # Diverse Human Skin Tones
 Adds unique entries for all real world continental human skin tones.
 No changes are made to the default Rimworld melanin system, which remains in place.
-Build your galactic Chinese Middle Kingdom or a village of raging Norseman - the Rim is the limit!
+Build your galactic Middle Kingdom or a village of raging Norseman - the Rim is the limit!

+*For Rimworld 1.6*
 *For Rimworld 1.5*
+*For Rimworld 1.4*

 ## Changelog